-Ever looked at your data and wondered how and where to get started?
+Have you ever looked at your data and wondered how and where to get started?
 If you don't know the difference between quantitative data and qualitative data then you're in the right place.
-Here is our guide to data types and how to deal with them...
+Here is our guide to statistical data types and how to deal with them...

-Ultimately, there are just 2 data types.
-You may have heard phrases such as 'ordinal data', 'nominal data', 'discrete data' and so on and wondered just what they are and what they've got to do with your research and your data
+Ultimately, there are just 2 classes of data in statistics that can be further sub-divided into 4 statistical data types.
+You may have heard phrases such as 'ordinal data', 'nominal data', 'discrete data' and so on.
+But have you ever wondered just what they are and what they've got to do with your research and your data?

 Surely they are all just fancy words made up by mathematicians and statisticians to make them sound important, aren't they?

-Well actually, they are pretty important, because if you know what types of data you have, then you know what maths and stats operations you're allowed to use on your data
+Well actually, they are pretty important, because if you know what types of data you have, then you know which maths and stats operations you're allowed to use on your data.

 Get that wrong and you're skating on pretty thin ice - sooner or later you're going to make your boss rather unhappy, and nobody wants that, do they?